Fellowships Application Process

 Penn Law students and graduates may apply for Project-based Fellowships in their last year of law school or at the conclusion of judicial clerkships undertaken immediately after graduation.
 Penn Law students may apply for Catalyst Fellowships during their last year of law school.

-Applications are due on Friday, March 24th, by 12:00PM.
-All applicants will be interviewed the week of Monday, April 24th.
-Decisions will be communicated to all applicants no later than Friday, April 28th.
+Applications are due on Monday, March 30, 2020 by 12:00PM.
+All applicants will be interviewed during the month of April, date TBD.
+Decisions will be communicated to all applicants no later than Friday, May 1, 2020.
 There is a strong preference for in-person interviews, but arrangements can be made for interviews via Skype if necessary.

 Late applications will not be considered.